Optical Vs. PIR Sensors

 2. Optical Sensors

 Optical sensors are powered by anonymous computer vision technology, which means that these sensors go beyond just counting people in spaces and actually understand how these spaces are being used.
-Optical sensors have evolved from simple people counting to providing context of what is happening within spaces, which is what makes them the backbone of a spatial intelligence platform.
+Optical sensors have evolved from simple people counting to providing context of what is happening within spaces, which is what makes them the backbone of an occupancy intelligence platform.

 How do optical sensors work?